Where To Find the Clearest Water in the Caribbean: Best Beaches To Explore

 Seven Mile Beach, Cayman Islands

 If you’re looking for the Caribbean country with the best water, perhaps the Cayman Islands should be at the top of your list.
 The colorful reefs, paddleboarding opportunities, stingrays, turtles and other marine life make this little corner of the sea prime for anyone who wants an ocean-centric vacation.
-Not to mention, the shipwrecks and pirate heritage are great for history buffs.
+Not to mention the shipwrecks and pirate heritage that’ll tickle the fancy of history buffs.

 Seven Mile Beach is renowned for its turquoise water and coral sand.
 Many consider this site to be home to the most beautiful water in the Caribbean due to its perfectly clear quality.
 Beachgoers can wade in and spot bright orange starfish sunbathing beneath the surface.
 The proximity to the capital and beach bars only adds to the draw.